antoniosdougalis/Journal-Of-Personalised-Medicine_Parkinson-s-Project/README.md

 The Script includes the main analytic calculations & visualisation of the classification procedure implemented in the manuscript.

 3. projParkin_import_AND_processData.py
--Main script that imports raw data and performs the Preprocessing pipelineimplemented for this mnauscript.
-After this procesdure the data are subjected to Analysis for feature extraction
+-Main script that imports raw data and performs the Preprocessing pipeline implemented for this manuscript.
+Following this procedure the data are subjected to Analysis for feature extraction
 Script executes
 a.
 Data importation
 b.
 Implementation of Common Average Reference (CAR)